graftype/speedtest-php/README.md

-# Speedtest.net for PHP (Library and command line interface)
+# Speedtest.net for PHP

+Library and command line interface.